HyperNet-Adaptation for Diffusion-Based Test Case Generation: Methodology

 \section{Methodology}

 \tool is a dataset-free method for controllable image generation that builds on the principles of ControlNet (\autoref{sec:controlnet}).
 While ControlNet introduces an additional network to inject control information into the diffusion process and is trained on paired data to learn mappings of the form $(c \to X)$, \tool inverts this setting.
-Instead of generating images from control inputs, \tool adjusts the generation process so that the produced image yields a desired control outcome $(X \to c)$.
+Instead of generating images from control inputs, \tool adjusts the generation process so that the produced image yields a desired control outcome $(X \to c)$, defined through user-specified optimization objectives that steer the generation process.
 This reversal removes the dependency on curated datasets and allows \tool to guide generation based solely on the behavior observed in the produced outputs, making it suitable for targeted test case generation for DL systems.

+In contrast to augmentation-based approaches that require an existing input image and subsequently manipulate it, \tool generates images directly from the diffusion prior starting from random noise (initial latent $z$).
+The optimization process does not depend on pre-existing test inputs or seed images.
+Instead, \tool first synthesizes an image from scratch and then iteratively adapts the generation process until the produced sample induces the targeted SUT behavior.

 The architecture of \tool consists of four components (see \autoref{fig:hynea_loop}):